intcoder/tbravocalc/README.md

-# tbravocalc
+# Tinkoff Bravo path calculator
-Tinkoff Bravo path calculator
+`How to write bad code`